dwhyatt/automatic-spanish-level-assessment/README.md

-Some attemps to automatically evaluate native English speaking learners of Spanish.
+Ongoing work to automatically evaluate native English speaking learners of Spanish.

-The data for this project comes from:
+The data for this project comes from the SPLLOC project:

 http://www.splloc.soton.ac.uk

+This data is

 To get Mate Tools (including Spanish models):